Sarker-Rajib/online-nursery-frontend/requirments.md

   - **Stripe Integration**: Users can make online payments securely using Stripe.js.
 (Optional)
   - **Cash on Delivery (COD)**: Alternatively, customers can choose to pay in cash upon delivery of their order.

-## 📋Landing Page Components

-- **Navbar**: Navigation bar with links to various sections and pages.
-- **Hero Section**: Highlighting the main features or promotions.
-- **Product Search, Filter, and Pagination**: Options for users to refine their product search.
-- **Category Section**: Display different product categories.
-- **Product List**: Display products in card format with image, title, price, rating, and an "Add to Cart" button.
-- **Product Details**: Clicking on a product card navigates to the product details page with comprehensive information including image, title, description, price, rating, Category and an "Add to Cart" button.
-- **Image Gallery**: Showcases images of the products, displayed in a mosaic view (For reference: [https://ps.w.org/photo-gallery/assets/screenshot-5.png?rev=2039606](https://ps.w.org/photo-gallery/assets/screenshot-5.png?rev=2039606) , [https://assets.hongkiat.com/uploads/free-responsive-image-gallery/8-bootstrap-gallery.jpeg](https://assets.hongkiat.com/uploads/free-responsive-image-gallery/8-bootstrap-gallery.jpeg)).
-- **Footer**: Additional links and information.

 ## 📑Page List

 - **Landing Page**: Main page with product search, filtering, pagination, category section, and product list.